-Among the first symptoms that an ash tree might be infected is blackening and wilting of leaves and shoots in mid- to late summer (July to September).
+Among the first symptoms of Ash Dieback is that an ash tree might be infected is blackening and wilting of leaves and shoots in mid- to late summer (July to September).
 These months are the best time of year to survey ash trees for symptoms in the foliage.
 This is because once autumn begins in late September or October, the normal seasonal change in the colour of the leaves can be mistaken for symptoms of the disease.

 Most infected leaves are shed prematurely by the tree, but in some cases the infection progresses from the leaves and into the twigs, branches and eventually the trunk, causing dark lesions, or cankers, to form in the bark.
 These often have a characteristic elongated-diamond shape.

 Management and Control

 You are not legally required to take any particular action if you own infected ash trees, unless your country forestry or plant health authority serves you with a Statutory Plant Health Notice (SPHN) requiring action.
 This is unlikely.

 With the exceptions of felling for public safety or timber production, Forest Research advises a general presumption against felling living ash trees, whether infected or not.
 This is because there is good evidence that a small proportion will be able to tolerate H. fraxineus infection.
 There is also the possibility that a proportion of ash trees can become diseased, but then recover to good health.
 These, too, would be valuable for research, although it is still too early to know whether there are such trees in the British ash population.

 However, by keeping as many ash trees standing as possible, Forest Research can identify individuals which appear to survive exposure to the fungus and which can be used for breeding tolerant ash trees for the future.